The best IELTS prep course

 Four Factors of Assessment

-Candidates are marked on four factors that must be understood beforehand.
-It can help one improve those skills where one may feel that they are behind.
+Your scoring is based on four factors that must be understood beforehand.
+It can help you improve these skills when you feel they are behind.

-Lexical Resource– This assesses the candidate’s ability to implement collocations, spellings, and a wide range of vocabulary.
-To score well in this criterion, one must avoid using informal language and the wrong usage of words.
+Lexical Resource– This assesses your ability to implement collocations, spellings, and a wide range of vocabulary.
+To score well in this criterion, you must avoid using informal language and the wrong usage of words.

 Grammatical Range and Accuracy– The things that are considered in this criterion are sentence construction, usage of tenses, punctuation, and simple and compound sentences.